UPPMAX/uppmax_intro_python/docs/morning_session/using_the_python_interpreter.md

 ???- info "For teachers"

     > You will be put into Zoom Breakout rooms, in random pairs.
-    > One should share his/her screen and do the exercises together on that computer.

     This assures everyone learns effectively: pairs are optimal.

-    Check if every room has a screen that is shared!
+    > Ideally, all do the exercises on their computer, yet derive at a shared answer

+    This assures everyone can give a answer that is not personal.

+    > One should commonly share screens

+    Encourage teaching and learning.

     > There is no silent room.